2seventy bio

 Series B in 2024

-Ratio Therapeutics is a pharmaceutical company focused on developing advanced radiotherapeutics aimed at treating solid tumors.
-The company utilizes proprietary research and development platforms, known as Trillium and Macropa, which facilitate the imaging, discovery, and advancement of innovative radiopharmaceuticals.
-These platforms enable the creation of precision treatments with enhanced delivery, safety, and efficacy for various epithelial-derived cancers, including breast, pancreatic, lung, and colon cancers.
-By addressing a significant unmet medical need, Ratio Therapeutics aims to equip healthcare providers with tools for early detection and targeted treatment of these cancers, thereby improving patient outcomes.
+Ratio Therapeutics is a pharmaceutical company focused on developing radiotherapeutics for cancer treatment.
+The company utilizes two research and development platforms, Trillium and Macropa, which facilitate the imaging, discovery, and advancement of novel radiopharmaceuticals.
+These platforms enable doctors to detect various epithelial-derived cancers, including breast, pancreatic, lung, and colon cancers, thereby aiding in timely and appropriate treatments.

 Karuna Therapeutics